redrambles/skillcrush-starter-2/wp-content/plugins/instagram-feed/README.txt

 * Plus more customization options added all the time!

 == Changelog ==

+= 1.5 =
+* New: Improved tool for retrieving Instagram Access Tokens
+* New: Added an option to show/hide Instagram bio text in feed header
+* New: Feeds that include IDs from "private" Instagram accounts will now ignore the private data and display a message to logged-in site admins which indicates that one of the Instagram accounts is private
+* New: Feeds without any Instagram posts yet will display a message informing logged-in admins to make a post on Instagram in order to view the feed
+* New: Added translation files for French (fr_FR), German (de_DE), English (en_EN), Spanish (es_ES), Italian (it_IT), and Russian (ru_RU) to translate "Load More..." and "Follow on Instagram"
+* Tweak: Optimized several images used in the Instagram feed including loader.png
+* Tweak: Font Awesome stylesheet handle has been renamed so it will only be loaded once if our Custom Facebook Feed plugin is also active
+* Fix: Updated the Font Awesome icon font to the latest version: 4.7.0
+* Fix: Padding removed from "Load More" button if no buttons are being used in the Instagram feed
+* Fix: All links in the feed are now https
+* Fix: Fixed JavaScript errors which were being caused if the Instagram Access Token had expired or the user ID was incorrect, private, or had no Instagram posts

 = 1.4.9 =
 * Compatible with WordPress 4.8